antonangelo/absolutebeginner/index.md

-# Monster Training Wheels

-## Absolute  Beginner Dungeons and Dragons

-Monster Training Wheels is a place to learn the basics of Dungeons and Dragons, or refresh your skills in 5th Edition D&D.  Sometimes going into an existing campaign, even at first level with experienced players can be bewildering!
+This is a place to learn the basics of Dungeons and Dragons, or refresh your skills in 5th Edition D&D.  Sometimes going into an existing campaign, even at first level with experienced players can be bewildering!

 > *What's your AC?
 Dex check!
 Attack Modifier?
 Advantage!
 Dead?
 Death Save?
 What?*

-MTW is a day long program starting at the absolute beginning, looking at the anatomy of the character sheet, the basics of combat and encouraging role play.
+This outlines a day long program starting at the absolute beginning, looking at the anatomy of the character sheet, the basics of combat and encouraging role play.
 Then it ends in a 'one shot', an afternoon-long self contained game, designed to embed the things you learned in the morning.

 ## What do I need to bring